GMC-DRL/Awesome-MetaBBO/README.md

 ## 🤨What is MetaBBO?
-🔥Meta-Black-Box-Optimization (MetaBBO) is an emerging research topic, leveraging the generalization power of Meta Learning to enhance the performance of existing BBO optimizers. 🚀By utilizing Meta Learning, the reliance on expert-level knowledge is reduced, highlighting the trend toward automated algorithm design in BBO.
+🔥Meta-Black-Box-Optimization (MetaBBO) is an emerging research topic, leveraging the generalization power of Meta Learning to enhance the performance of existing BBO optimizers, or create new ones. 🚀By utilizing Meta Learning, the reliance on expert-level knowledge is reduced, highlighting the trend toward automated algorithm design in BBO.

 <!--使用quickchart来生成动态图表，方便随时调整-->
 <div align=center>